-Dreem uses a built-in microphone in its headband that is only activated upon the detection of irregular breathing.
+The Dreem headband has a built-in microphone that is only activated when irregular breathing is detected.

 Audio analysis is carried out in real-time in the headband.
-For reasons of confidentiality, no audio recording is stored on Dreem’s servers.
+Because confidentiality is of the utmost importance to Dreem, this audio recording is never stored on our servers.

-Once detection has been activated for at least 5 nights, a section of your weekly Dreem report will be dedicated to breathing irregularities, expressed as a measure on a four-level scale.
+Once detection has been activated for at least 5 nights, breathing irregularities will be included in your weekly Dreem report.
+To keep it simple, we break down this data to show you where you land on a four-level scale.

 Tap on the “Find out more” button to access the STOP BANG questionnaire (available here).
-This short questionnaire allows users to assess their risk for Obstructive Sleep Apnea (OSA).
+This short questionnaire is used to assess risk for Obstructive Sleep Apnea (OSA).

-Dreem cannot guarantee that you do not suffer from breathing irregularities based solely on the lack of notification of such.
+1. A lack of detection of pauses in breathing is not a guarantee that you do not suffer from breathing irregularities.
 If in any doubt, consult a medical specialist.

-Your breathing irregularities as measured by Dreem may differ slightly from your CPAP measure should you use one.
-This discrepancy is due to the use of different detection methods.
+2. You may notice a slight difference between breathing irregularities as measured by the Dreem headband and by a CPAP machine.
+Any discrepancy between the two is due to the use of different detection methods.